devclokoja/7WeeksOfCode/README.md

 - Choose a category to learn from
 - Fill the application form here: https://bit.ly/DevCLokoja7WeeksOfCode
-- Check our recommended learning materials for resources
+- Check our [recommended learning materials](https://github.com/devclokoja/resources) for each category.
 - Start learning!

 ## Rewards